 Whilst there are a number of health risks involved in marijuana consumption, not least the fact that it is most often inhaled and therefore carries similar risks as tobacco, many who use marijuana for medicinal purposes say these are far outweighed by the benefits they receive.
 Those with cancer argue that it has been proven to slow and stop the growth of new cancer cells in the brain, breast and the lugs as well as helping to minimise the side effects of chemotherapy.
 Those with Parkinson’s report that it reduces tremors, others use it to relieve the symptoms of conditions such as arthritis.
 Many who have long-term debilitating diseases cite that it has seen a massive reduction in the pain that they experience.
 Some argue that marijuana helps to relieve stress and anxiety, although research into this have shown that in other cases the use of marijuana has seen an increase in anxiety and depression.
 All of these benefits come from those who have used marijuana illegally to relieve these conditions.
 If it were to be legalised, greater, better-regulated research would have to be carried out to determine whether these statements were indeed grounded in scientific fact.

-Many argue that marijuana is the safest form of recreational drug and should be categorised in the same way as alcohol for this reason.
+Many argue that marijuana is the safest form of recreational drug and should be categorised in the same way as alcohol for this reason (visit their website for more information).
 Whilst marijuana is known to be addictive in high quantities, some argue that the lower-dose versions are no more addictive than alcohol and therefore should not be considered as dangerous as drugs such as cocaine.
 Users also argue that the effects of marijuana on a person are less severe and debilitating than when using drugs such as heroin and cocaine.
 However, one of the most cited arguments against the legalisation of marijuana is that it is seen as a ‘gateway drug’, a drug that leads to users turning to other, more dangerous drugs such as cocaine and heroine.
 This could be due to evidence suggesting that the chemicals present in marijuana can take up to two weeks to leave the system, thus building up a resistance, resulting in users no longer experiencing the same sense of euphoria and beginning to look for alternatives.

 Evidence on this topic is varied and often contradictory as those publishing articles and papers do so with their own personal agenda in mind.
 A government-condoned article will argue that marijuana is extremely dangerous whilst a campaign group will claim that marijuana is perfectly safe.
 At the moment this is an argument based heavily on opinions, which are clouding any facts that may be out there.
 It is worth noting that many who are advocating for the legalisation of marijuana feel that its use as such should not be viewed as a criminal issue but rather as a social and public health issue.
 This does not mean that they believe marijuana to be a safe drug.
 Further research needs to be carried out to help determine the facts in this case and perhaps the best way to see that happen is to legalise the drug in some form.